• Overview

 TrackPlot(bamfile = "Parent_SC3v3_Human_Glioblastoma_possorted_genome_bam.bam", gtf = gtf, gene = "MYL6", cell.group = Idents(obj), junc = TRUE, highlights = list(c(56160320,56161387),c(56161387,56161465)))

-In contrast, the overlapping exon chr12:56161387-56161575/+/MYL6 shows higher expression in group 3 compared to other groups.
-It’s important to note that if a read is fully contained within two or more overlapping exons, PISA will count it for all relevant exons.
-Check PISA’s manual for details.
+The overlapping exon chr12:56161387-56161575/+/MYL6, by contrast, shows strong expression in group 3.
+Note that when a read is fully contained within multiple overlapping exons, PISA counts it for all of them.
+See PISA’s manual for details.

 p1 <- DimPlot(obj, label=TRUE, label.size = 5, label.box = TRUE)